 intercollegiate athletic teams at Mines

-the largest collegiate section of the Society of Women Engineers in the U.S.
+largest collegiate section of the Society of Women Engineers

 For the latest tuition and fees, visit Financial Aid.

-Undergraduate admissions at Mines is highly selective.
-More than 13,000 students vie each year for about 1,300 spots in the entering class, made up of about 1,150 freshmen and 150 transfer students.
-Mines’ admitted students’ average scores include 1400 on the SAT, 31 on the ACT and a 3.8 unweighted GPA.
+Mines admissions takes a holistic approach to its highly selective undergraduate admissions process.
+More than 13,000 students vie each year for about 1,500 spots in the entering class, made up of about 1,300 first-year and 200 transfer students.

 For more information about Mines enrollment statistics, visit Institutional Research.